Start an Online Portal and Platform Operations Business in Dubai

 Managing subscription or advertising-supported portal businesses

-This licence does not extend to software development, data processing outsourcing, or telecommunications services, which require separate activity codes.
+This license does not extend to software development, data processing outsourcing, or telecommunications services, which require separate activity codes.

 UAE and Dubai Market Context